GrimOutlook/ts-analyzer/README.md

 - [x] Parse complete payloads from multiple packets
     - [x] Track packets based on PID
     - [x] Concatenate payloads of the same PID based on continuity counter
+- [ ] Improve throughput of packet and payload reading.
+    - Current speeds are around 15MB/s for payload reading and 22MB/s for packet reading even with data directly in memory.

 ---